• Skip to primary navigation

 • Unsalted butter - At room temperature.
 If you have only salted butter, is fine but omit the salt in this recipe.

 • Sugar - White granulated sugar and brown sugar combined together will give the best texture and chewy cookies.
+If you don't have brown sugar, you can substitute it with white sugar + molasses.

 • Vanilla bean paste or vanilla extract - Both can be used interchangeably in gluten-free baking.
 I just find that paste has a stronger vanilla flavor.
 Almond extract can be used instead.